ZanderSparrow/30days/README.md

 ## Description

-_This is a series of web development challenges.
-Each one is done in 30 minutes._
+_One web development challenge per day for 30 days._

 ## Setup